bcoles/kasld/docs/architecture.md

 Three properties make that fixpoint well-defined and the result trustworthy:

-- **Monotonicity.** An estimate is the *meet* (intersection) of an append-only set of constraints, so adding a constraint can only ever narrow it — never widen it, and never depend on the order constraints arrive in.
+- **Monotonicity.** Each constraint meets (intersects) into the estimate, so applying one can only ever narrow it — never widen it, and never depend on the order constraints arrive in.
 That is why rule order is irrelevant.
+The qualifier is the resolver's conflict handling: it accepts constraints strongest-first and skips any that would empty the estimate, so where the evidence contradicts itself, *which* constraints end up applied depends on what else is present.
+While every rule holds to its obligation below, no contradiction can arise and the resolved estimate is the meet of the whole set.
-- **Termination.** A value that only shrinks, fed by a constraint set that only grows, cannot oscillate; the resolver re-runs all rules until a pass changes nothing, with a hard pass cap (`ENGINE_MAX_PASSES`) as a backstop.
-Termination is *structural* — it does not depend on any rule being well-behaved.
+- **Termination.** The resolver re-runs all rules until a pass changes nothing, with a hard pass cap (`ENGINE_MAX_PASSES`) as a backstop.
+It terminates because resolution is a pure function of the constraint set, and that set is append-only with duplicate claims dropped on arrival: a pass that adds no new constraint reproduces the previous estimate exactly and exits, so every further pass must grow a store of fixed capacity.
+Termination is therefore *structural* — it rests on the shape of the loop rather than on the estimates descending, and so does not depend on any rule being well-behaved.
 - **Soundness.** The single invariant is that the true value must never leave the estimate.
-Because each rule is a pure function (no I/O, no shared state), this is checkable in isolation: a rule is sound iff every constraint it emits holds under *every* still-possible configuration (paging level, endianness, unresolved Kconfig).
+Because each rule is a pure function (no I/O, no shared state), this is checkable in isolation: a rule is sound iff every constraint it emits holds under *every* still-possible configuration (paging level, endianness, unresolved Kconfig), read against *any* already-narrowed estimate that still contains the truth.
 An unsound rule can only over-narrow — risking exclusion of the truth — it can never make the fixpoint oscillate or hang.
 Rule soundness is exercised by the engine test suite and the replay corpus, with a guard that rejects unreviewed self-referential constraints.